kwang7/krustyburger/README.md

 ## Welcome to Rust

-Rust is blahb blahb albhalbh
+Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.

 ###  hahaha